Frequently Asked Questions - FAQ

 Yes.
 If you take a CDL road test with a truck that has an automatic transmission, then your license with have a restriction on it limiting you to CDL vehicles with automatic transmissions.
 It is because of this restriction that we have invested in several truck driving simulators to teach our students how to properly shift the big trucks.

 YES!
 The Minnesota Approving Agency has approved Interstate Truck Driving School for VA educational benefits.
-We are the only private truck driving school in the Twin Cities Metro Area that has been approved by the State Approving Agency for these benefits.
+We are the only truck driving school in Minnesota that has been approved by the State Approving Agency for these benefits.

 - Approved For Veterans Using GI Bill Benefits